 Like most other Massachusetts communities, Newburyport must balance its roadway infrastructure needs with countless other municipal necessities.
-Objectives and Actions include developing a coordinated plan for transportation improvements, integrating provisions for maintenance and improvement.
+Objectives and Actions include developing a coordinated plan for transportation improvements, integrating provisions for maintenance and improvement, and incorporating the planting of trees where possible whenever roadwork is performed.
 Newburyport should undertake a variety of initiatives to enhance its access to transportation funding.
 These may include applying for additional federal and state funds, engaging in lobbying activities and instituting local policy changes in order to generate additional transportation revenues for the City.